 Used in combination with passive static stretching these three methods can be employed for any muscle group to design the perfect workout for your body.
 Together they can help to stabilize the joints, build strength, and comfort the nervous system, problems not addressed when overly relying on passive stretching.

 All four methods have the same goal: to allow the muscles to relax and lengthen with support, creating a body that is supple, strong, and under your control.
 They all work a little differently, and it requires an intimate, loving, and communicative relationship with your body to know which method will get those cranky muscles to loosen their grip and learn new behaviors.

 There is no one-size-fits-all formula for the exact ratios between these methods because every body is different, plus your needs will vary depending on what you want to do with your flexibility.
 A body builder will need a very different set of exercises than a ballerina or a basketball player or an aerialist.
 A process of patient, careful experimentation will yield new discoveries.

 In my experience, adults who would like to become more flexible excel when we approach our training with a devotion to the process rather than as a slave to the results.
-The desire to achieve a particular goal “by any means necessary” may deliver a speedy change but it will not give you quality results that will last and be good for your body.
+The desire to achieve a particular goal as fast as possible may deliver a speedy change but it will not give you safe, sustainable, useable results.
 Taking the time to feel your body, learn a variety of methods, and find techniques that work for you will yield lasting and satisfying flexibility.

 This short series is not intended to be an exhaustive treatise on the vast subject of flexibility and stretching science but a brief overview.
 It should not be considered a training manual or medical advice; if you are experiencing pain or injury from your training please consult a medical professional.
 I encourage bendy people everywhere to learn all you can about your body, how it works, and the various approaches to flexibility fitness.
 The more we know about how we work, the more efficient our training can be.
 Please stay in touch!